 Changed Scroll Direction

-So I unchecked “Scroll direction: natural”
+Unchecked “Scroll direction: natural”

 Change Modifier keys

-I’m using a Logitech keyboard not an apple keyboard.
+If not using an apple keyboard.

-This took a little figuring out to get right.
-I mapped the windows key to the command key.
+Map the windows key to the command key.

 Auto hide dock